Automorphism in Gauge Theories: Higher Symmetries and Transversal Non-Clifford Logical Gates: Transversal Non-Clifford Logical Gates from Automorphisms

+We will consider the setting where we first insert a SWAP domain wall defect in the space (which is a surface in the 3D space), and then we apply the gauged SPT symmetry at fixed time on the entire space.
+In such scenario, the gauged SPT symmetry is modified: along the 2D intersection of the gauged SPT symmetry and the SWAP domain wall defect, the gauged SPT symmetry $U$ is decorated with additional cochain $e^{i\int\alpha}$:

+We will show that such cochain implies that the gauged SPT symmetry gives a transversal CS logical gate.

-Let us take the space to have topology of $T^3$, i.e. periodic boundary conditions in $x,y,z$ directions, and the domain wall defect to be along the $x,y$ directions.
-The domain wall restricts the logical qubits for the two $\mathbb{Z}_2$ along the perpendicular $z$ direction to be identified.
+Let us take the space to have topology of $T^3$, i.e. periodic boundary conditions in $x,y,z$ directions.
+The symmetries are: \begin{itemize} \item SWAP domain wall defect on the $x,y$ plane at fixed $z$.
+The SWAP domain wall defect is on the $x,y$ plane at fixed $z$.
+The SWAP domain wall restricts the logical qubits for the two $\mathbb{Z}_2$s along the perpendicular $z$ direction to be identified.
+See Fig.~\ref{fig:autotwist} for an illustration.
+We will take the support to be the $x,y$ plane at $z=0$.